How much does it cost to ship a car?

 - TRANSPORT TYPE

 - The type of carrier you choose will affect your rate as well.
 Open auto transport is the standard shipping method in the industry.
 It is used for all vehicle types and it is the less expensive option because the availability of open carriers is much higher.
 Enclosed auto transport is more expensive and often used for sports, luxury or classic automobiles.
-Enclosed trucks are less available, specialized and thus often taking longer to reserve and more expensive as a service.

 - LOCATION / POPULATION